 - Information Reporting on Health Coverage by Employers

-Beginning in 2015, the Affordable Care Act provides for information reporting by employers with 50 or more full-time employees (including full-time equivalent employees regarding the health coverage they offer to their full-time employees (known as Section 6056 rules).
-New information reporting by issuers, self-insuring employers, and other parties that provide health coverage also take effect in 2015 (Section 6055 rules).
+Beginning in 2015, the Affordable Care Act provides for information reporting by employers with 50 or more full-time employees (including full-time equivalent employees) regarding the health coverage they offer to their full-time employees (known as Section 6056 rules).
+New information reporting by issuers, self-insuring employers, and other coverage providers also took effect in 2015 (Section 6055 rules).
 First reports are due in 2016, and the IRS recently extended the time for employers and providers to meet their 2016 reporting requirements.
 Employers are encouraged to furnish statements to individuals and file their information returns with the IRS as soon as they are ready.
 However, under transition relief issued by the IRS on December 28, 2015, these reports must now be furnished to individuals by March 31, 2016 and filed with the IRS by May 31, 2016 via paper, and by June 30, 2016 for electronic filers.
 Refer to the IRS’s Information Center for more information about the new reporting requirements.
 For information on the transition relief, refer to this IRS Notice.

 Employers are required to provide employees with a standard “Summary of Benefits and Coverage” form explaining what their plan covers and what it costs.
 The purpose of the SBC form is to help employees better understand and evaluate their health insurance options.
 Penalties may be imposed for non-compliance.
 For more information, visit https://www.federalregister.gov/articles/2013/09/09/2013-21791/information-reporting-by-applicable-large-employers-on-health-insurance-coverage-offered-under.

 - Medical Loss Ratio Rebates